mkoeppel/Bicycle_Ridge/README.md

 # LinearRegression_CapitalBikeShare

 This project is about the data exploration from Kaggles Capital Bike Share dataset from Washington D.C., followed by the the evaluation of various Linear Regressors from the Scikit-learn universe.
-Key results are displayed in an interactive dashboard.
+Key results are displayed in an interactive dashboard (this started as a SPICED bootcamp project and was later on extended by additional regressors and the dashboard).

 ### tech used: